 The Special Supplemental Nutrition Program for Women, Infants, and Children, also known as WIC, provides supplemental foods, breastfeeding support, health care referrals and nutrition education for low-income pregnant and parenting women, caretakers, and infants and children up to age five who are found to be at nutritional risk.

-- Guidance tied to child development milestones
+- Parental advice/guidance tied to child’s development milestones

 What Makes the Little by Little Program Unique